daboe01/ApoLutscher/README.md

-ApoBank
+ApoLutscher
 ==========
-This is PCCash for ApoBank, based on Cappuccino.
+This is PCCash for ApoBank, based on mojolicious, postgres and cappuccino.

 make apobank.pl run on a regular basis (e.g. in crontab) start e.g. with morbo backend.pl